GitBolt/solana-bank-workshop/README.md

 We're first making sure deposit balance amount is not in negative using the if condition.

 #### 3.2 Withdrawing Amount
-Defined in line 100, our withdraw function is almost identical to deposit function.
+Defined in line 100, our `withdraw` function is almost identical to the `deposit` function.
 We're just subtracting the amount instead of adding here.

 ### Client Code